oualabadmins/lab_deploy/tlg-base-config_3-vm/README.md

 * The private IP address of the **ADDC** VM is always *10.0.0.10*.
 This IP is set as the DNS IP for the virtual network and all member NICs.
 * The default VM size for all VMs in the deployment is Standard_D2_v2.
 * Deployment outputs include public IP address and FQDN for each VM.

+## MAX notes

+* **IMPORTANT**: Only deploy this template into a subscription with no ExpressRoute circuit.
+Use _MAXLAB R&D EXT 1_, _MAXLAB R&D EXT 2_ or _MAXLAB R&D Sandbox_.
+* You can test client VM deployment using the custom Windows 10 image at https://tlgqscus01client.blob.core.windows.net/vhds/Win10.vhd.
+Enter that value into the **clientVhdUri** field, make sure the value of **deployClientVm** is _Yes_, and then deploy to the _Central US_ region, which is where the storage account containing the image resides.

 `Tags: TLG, Test Lab Guide, Base Configuration`
 ___